r00tmebaby/ZeDio-Python/Readme.md

 <h2>A simple radio program that can play and record your favourite radio stations as well as youtube live streams </h2>

+It usses libvlc.dll (VLC) API to play the audio streams and youtube-dl for videos.

 Video: https://vimeo.com/571840927